leonkwan46/MathQuiz-CS50_FinalProject/README.md

 📏 We tried using AWS Services, such as EC2, Lambda, RDS, IAM - We ended up paying USD 70+ for Database service and we quit using it (Great Experience tho 🥲)

-📏 We end up using localhost server, with XAMPP, Apache to connect MySQL server
+📏 We Decided to use localhost server, with XAMPP, Apache to connect MySQL server